 When applying the generic safety zones to a particular airport runway, it is important to recognize that not every runway will fit neatly into one of the categories of safety zones presented on Figure 9K in the Handbook.
 Factors such as runway length, approach visibility minimums, single-sided traffic patterns, and aircraft activity levels must be taken into account and the safety zone geometry adjusted accordingly.
-It may be appropriate to establish different safety zone geometry at opposite ends of a runway.
+Therefore, for example, it may be appropriate to establish different safety zone geometry at opposite ends of a runway.

-The risk contours and generic safety zones that apply to Runway 9L-27R at the Airport are those for runway lengths of 4,000 feet to 5,999 feet, while the risk contours and generic safety zones that apply to Runways 9R-27L and 17-35 are those for runway lengths of less than 4,000 feet and 4,000 feet to 5,999 feet, respectively.
+The risk contours and generic safety zones that apply to Runway 6-24 at the Airport are those for runway lengths of 4,000 feet to 5,999 feet.
 Generic safety zones from the Handbook were adjusted to reflect the runway configuration and operational characteristics at the Airport.
 Additional information is provided in Chapter 4 of this Compatibility Plan.